VForWaTer/vforwater-portal/README.md

 # Dependencies

-vforwater-portal is a Django project (we testet Django 5.2, python 3.9)
+vforwater-portal is a Django project (has been tested on Django 5.2, python 3.9)

 The following components are needed:
-* PostGIS (we testet postgresql 9.6, 10.6, 11.2 + postgis 2.4, 2.5)
+* PostGIS (has been tested on postgresql 9.6, 10.6, 11.2 + postgis 2.4, 2.5)
-* Geoserver - to show data on the map (we testet 2.12.2 and 2.14.1, Oracle Java + tomcat or OpenJDK)
+* Geoserver - to show data on the map (has been tested on 2.12.2 and 2.14.1, Oracle Java + tomcat or OpenJDK)

 # License